 HOW TO APPLY

-Students applying to Melbourne Girls’ College will need to demonstrate academic results in excess of 80% for the last two years of school.
+Students applying to Melbourne Girls’ College will need to demonstrate academic results for the last two years of school.
 Students who achieve IELTS 6.0 (at least 5.5 for each section) can come to mainstream school without 21-week English course in ELC.
 Selected students will be interviewed in English to gauge not only their level in English, but also their suitability to living and studying successfully away from home in a second language and vastly different cultural environment than their own.
 All international students are expected to participate in at least one extra-curricular activity, club, team, sport, etc, to help them integrate with and participate in the school community.